JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes
 JR: so somewhere in the folders i would find a texture?

-NS: so the whole thign shoudl look liek this
+NS: so the whole thing should look like this
 NS: [https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0](https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0)

 NS: now find the texture to use